Backup Your Confidential Files

 Diode Drive can be used to keep an offsite backup of your files up to date at all times, no matter where you are in the world, without storing your files in the cloud.
-If anything should happen to your computer, your files will be safe, and all the while secure.
+If anything should happen to your device, your files will be safe.

-- Setup Diode Drive on a Raspberry Pi
+- Setup Diode Drive on a backup device

-- Add the Raspberry Pi device to your Zone
+- Add the backup device to your Zone

-Use the Invite mechanism to invite the Raspberry Pi account to your Zone.
+From your main system, use the invite mechanism to invite the backup device's account to your Zone.

 Accept the invitation on the backup device.
 Zone files will now be synchronized automatically to the back up device.